(Grateful and proud of the adult, woman, mom my daughter Ruth has become! Tomorrow is her birthday)

 Like Hannah in the Bible promised long ago

-If she could only have a child, she’d given him to the Lord.
+If she could only have a child, she’d give him to the Lord,

 I prayed that God would give to us a baby girl to love

-And I promised we would care for her and teach her that He is good.
+And promised we would care for her and teacher her about His love…

-Please help me mold and shape her into what she’s supposed to be.
+Please help me mold and shape her into what she’s meant to be.

 Keep her safe throughout each day-keep her in your tender care.

 No matter what may happen, let her know you’re always there!

 (My mother has been gone for three years now, but as mother’s day approaches tomorrow, I am reflecting on her strength at living her whole life with mental health challenges in a society and a time where those were often neither talked about nor treated effectively.
 One of the times she was hospitalized, a nurse explained to me that there was nothing we could have done that would have made it easier.
 She said it was a biochemical malfunction and she cycled between episodes too quickly and unpredictably for medication to have been effective.
 I will always be grateful to that nurse.)